SabotagePerformanceAppraisals/seattle-scrum/_posts/2019-08-10-seven-alternatives-to-scrum-of-scrums.md

 I'll start with the most practical link in this article.
 If you're in a hurry, just go to the overview of the seven alternatives here:
 <https://less.works/less/framework/coordination-and-integration.html>

-## Short History of Scrum of Scrums
+## Back Story of Scrum of Scrums

+### The Black Book
 Ken Schwaber and Mike Beedle published the first Scrum book in 2001.
 We called it "The Black Book" because of its obnoxious cover.
 They had a lot of abstract theory and just a bit of practical experience how to make Scrum work in a small context, but much less to say about multi-team endeavors.
-In what strikes me as almost an afterthought, The Black Book contained the idea of Scrum Masters from multiple teams meeting with each other regularly.
+In what strikes me as almost an afterthought, The Black Book contained the idea of Scrum Masters from multiple teams meeting with each other regularly to coordinate.
 It had the catchy name "Scrum of Scrums," reflecting the seductive fractal symmetry of the idea.

+### The Grey Book
-Ken Schwaber wrote his best book ever in 2004: _Agile Project Management With Scrum_, aka "The Grey Book."
-Skip The Black Book, read the modern _Scrum Guide_, but you don't really understand the _Scrum Guide_ if you haven't read The Grey Book.
-Unfortunately this book still included Scrum of Scrums, but with the improvement of sending team representatives (explicitly "engineers" in Ken's 2007 book) instead of Scrum Masters.
+Ken Schwaber wrote his best book ever in 2004: _Agile Project Management With Scrum_, a.k.a.
+"The Grey Book."
+Please skip The Black Book, but you don't really understand the modern _Scrum Guide_ if you haven't read The Grey Book.
+Unfortunately the grey book still included Scrum of Scrums, but fortunately had the improvement of sending team representatives (explicitly "engineers" in Ken's 2007 book) instead of Scrum Masters.
 Ken's last page (before the Appendices) contains this fascinating self critique:

 > When I [Schwaber] presented these case studies at a meeting of ScrumMasters in Milan in June 2003, Mel Pullen pointed out that he felt that the Scrum of Scrums practice was contrary to the Scrum practice of self-organization and self-management.
 Hierarchical structures are management impositions, Mel asserted, and are not optimally derived by those who are actually doing the work.
 Why not let each Team figure out which other Teams it has to cooperate and coordinate with and where the couplings are?
 Either the ScrumMaster can point out the dependency to the Team, or the Team can come across the dependency in the course of development.
 When a Team stumbles over the dependency, it can send people to serve as “chickens” [uncommitted participants] on the Daily Scrum of the other Team working on the dependency.
 If no such other Team exists, the Team with the unaddressed dependency can request that a high-priority Product Backlog item be created to address it.
 The ScrumMaster can then either let the initial Team tackle the dependency or form another Team to do so.
 >
 > This was an interesting observation.
 Scrum relies on self-organization as well as simple, guiding rules.
 Which is more applicable to coordinate and scale projects?
 I’ve tried both and found that the proper solution depends on the complexity involved.
 When the complexity is so great that self-organization doesn’t occur quickly enough, simple rules help the organization reach a timely resolution.
 If self-organization occurs in a timely manner, I prefer to rely on it because management is unlikely to devise adaptations as frequently or well as the Team can.
 Sometimes the ScrumMaster can aid self-organization by devising a few simple rules, but it is easier for the ScrumMaster to overdo it than not do enough.

+### The Disavowal
 Ken's CSM training materials from this time on reflect his growing understanding that the Scrum Master should have no authority over the team.

 At a Scrum Gathering (probably Stockholm in late 2007), Ken publicly disavowed Scrum of Scrums and soon all but one slide about it disappeared from his training deck.
 In a discussion group many years later, Mike Beedle expressed regret for the Black Book's recommendation of using Scrum Masters as team representatives.